How Long Does Teeth Whitening Last

 Understanding tooth discolouration

-Discolourations caused by certain dental conditions such as tartar will require dental treatment for effective removal.
+Discolourations caused by certain dental conditions, such as tartar, will require dental treatment for effective removal.
 Many stains can be removed by either over-the-counter at-home teeth whitening products or professional whitening treatments.
 But how long can the effect of these products or treatment procedures last?

 Well, it varies based on different factors such as the type of whitening product and your lifestyle.
-Also, the whitening effect varies on the type of stain that you have.
+Also, the whitening effect varies depending on the type of stain that you have.

 Two types of teeth stains: